-In term 1, our first official day was the 18th of march and we did an ice breaker and got to know each other.
-We ate some food and I asked the girls what sort of activities they want from this program and what kind of skills do you want to gain from this program.
-The girls told me they would like a movie night, game days, sports activities, girl glam, self defence and a lot more.
-In term 1 we just really got to know each other so it didn’t feel awkward everything everyone came together.
-Our numbers were small to start with off the term we started off at 4 to 11 young women attended.
+Our first official day was the 18th of March.
+We did an ice breaker and got to know each other, ate some food and I asked the girls what activities they want to participate in and what skills they want to gain from this program.
+They wanted a movie night, game days, sports activities, girl glam, self defence and a lot more.
+In term 1 we just really got to know each other so it didn’t feel awkward at all when everyone came together.
+Our numbers were small to start with but reached up to 11 girls.

-In term 2, phenomenal young women did a mother’s day gift making and us girls painted a mothers day cup for all our female loved ones that “we” see as our mothers and did a cute and loving card, homemade, representing our love for “our” mothers.
-We also made a Philippino dessert all together and our phenomenal young women loved it (they said).
-Our phenomenal young women organised and packed craft packs for some children at starship hospital.
-In term 2 our numbers ranged from 7 to 14 young women attended.
+In term 2 we made Mother’s Day gifts and painted a cup for our female loved ones that we see as our mothers.
+We also handmade cute and loving cards, representing our love for our mothers.
+We tried something new and made a Philippino dessert together which everyone enjoyed.
+Our group also organised and created craft packs for children at Starship hospital.
+Our numbers ranged from 7 to 14 young women in attendance.

-In term 3, phenomenal young women did an arts and craft day where we created some cute and fun masterpieces.
-We did a movie night and we watched Suffragette.
-It’s about the leaders of the women’s vote in the United Kingdom and the phenomenal young women said it was a bit intense but they loved the empowerment and motivation all those strong, independent life changing women ’s stories cause it was raw and true.
-We did another arts and craft day because everyone loved it before.
+In term 3 PYW had 2 arts and craft days to great success where we created some cute and fun masterpieces.
+We had a movie night and we watched Suffragette, it’s about the leaders of the women’s vote in the United Kingdom.
+The Phenomenal Young Women said it was intense but they felt empowered and motivated by the stories about the strong, independent, life changing women ’cause it was raw and true.
 We ended the term with our first self defence session out of 4.
-In term 3 our numbers ranged from 15 -20 young women attended.
+Our numbers ranged from 15 -20 young women attending per week.

-In term 4 we finished off our 3 self defence lessons.
-We did a movie night and watched Sextuplets and the phenomenal young women loved it.
-They said it was super funny.
+In term 4 we finished off our self defence lessons and had a movie night.
+The Phenomenal Young Women loved it.
 We finished the year with a big picnic.
-In term 4 our numbers ranged from 7 – 15 young women attended.
+Our numbers ranged from 7 – 15 young women per week.”